knxyzkn/react-browser-notifications/README.md

   }

   handleClick(event) {
-    // Notification Clicked
     // Do something here such as
+    // console.log("Notification Clicked") OR
     // window.focus() OR
     // window.open("http://www.google.com")

-    this.n.close(event.target.tag); // Close the notification when the user clicks it }
+    // Close the notification when the user has clicked it this.n.close(event.target.tag);
+  }

   render() {